Political positions of Ronald Reagan: Immigration

-The Immigration Reform and Control Act of 1986 was signed into law by Reagan on November 6, 1986, The act legalized most undocumented immigrants who had arrived in the country before January 1, 1982.
+The Immigration Reform and Control Act of 1986 was signed into law by Reagan on November 6, 1986.
+The act legalized most undocumented immigrants who had arrived in the country before January 1, 1982.

-President Ronald Reagan did not make immigration a major focus of his administration.
-However, he came to support the package of reforms sponsored by Simpson and Mazzoli and signed the Immigration Reform and Control Act into law in November 1986.
+Reagan did not make immigration a major focus of his administration.
+However, he came to support the package of reforms sponsored by Republican Senator Alan Simpson and Democratic Congressman Romano Mazzoli and signed the Immigration Reform and Control Act into law in November 1986.
 Upon signing the act at a ceremony held beside the newly-refurbished Statue of Liberty, Reagan said, "The legalization provisions in this act will go far to improve the lives of a class of individuals who now must hide in the shadows, without access to many of the benefits of a free and open society.
 Very soon many of these men and women will be able to step into the sunlight and, ultimately, if they choose, they may become Americans."

 In 1986, Reagan signed the Emergency Medical Treatment and Active Labor Act (EMTALA), which forbade hospitals from denying emergency care services based on immigration status.